 There aren’t many tulips in front of the National Gallery of Art West building but they are worth a visit especially if you’re already on the National Mall.
 You can angle your camera to get the US capitol in the background of your tulip photos or use a macro lens to get close up pictures of the tulips.

-National Gallery of Art on Google Maps
+National Gallery of Art on Google Maps5.
+Netherlands Carillon Tulips

-While Netherlands Carillon offers a stunning view of the DC skyline in the distance it’s also home to tulips in the spring.
+While Netherlands Carillon offers a great view of the DC skyline in the distance it’s also home to tulips in the spring.
 If you want the best photo of the DC skyline from here you’ll need a telephoto lens.
 The tulip fields are the perfect portrait opportunity or you can include the Netherlands Carillon in your photo.

-6. Enid A. Haupt Garden Tulips at the Smithsonian Castle
+Netherlands Carillon on Google Maps6.
+Enid A. Haupt Garden Tulips at the Smithsonian Castle

 Tulips bloom in the middle of the Enid A. Haupt Garden at the Smithsonian Castle on the National Mall.
 Planted in a unique diagonal pattern the tulips here are well worth visiting.
 Plus you can capture them with the Smithsonian Castle in the background.

-Enid A. Haupt Garden on Google Maps
+Enid A. Haupt Garden on Google Maps7.
+Tulips at Franciscan Monastery Garden

-Franciscan Monastery Garden on Google Maps
+Franciscan Monastery Garden on Google Maps8.
+Tulips at Omni Shoreham Hotel

-Omni Shoreham Hotel on Google Maps
+Omni Shoreham Hotel on Google Maps9.
+Tulips at Lafayette Park

-10. Brookside Gardens in Maryland
+Lafayette Park on Google Maps10.
+Brookside Gardens in Maryland

-11. Burnside Farms Tulip Field in Virginia
+Brookside Gardens on Google Maps11.
+Burnside Farms Tulip Field in Virginia

 You’ll have to pay to enter Burnside Farms but they offer a massive tulip field that you can even pick flowers to take home!
 Check their website for more details about pricing and hours.